Arthur117/TCsLifeMonitFromObs/winddirection/.ipynb_checkpoints/README-checkpoint.md

 - lee_K25: most up-to-date notebook containing the vectorized Kepert 2025 functions and the up-to-date dropsondes functions; Also contains the fitting procedure (which I probably won't use).
 Also contains the way to estimate an average Cd independently (from the wind profile).
 Function get_wn1() was later updated in notebook 00_FIT_K25.ipynb

+- 00_Test_Figs_K01_vectorized_z: most up-to-date notebook containing the vectorized Kepert 2001 functions.
+CAVEAT: before copy-pasting, don't forget to add the correction factor to convert Vs to Vs_try, and probably also add Ut to output observed winds (rather than storm-relative).